coder3112/Mathematics-IA/non_affine.typ

 #let non_affine = [
   = Non Affine Transformations
   We have seen above that affine transformations can help with rotation, scaling etc. but is not helpful in actually converting "shapes".
 This means, that a trapezium cannot be converted into a rectangle and so on.
 This is because these shapes have a different set of lines which are parallel $dash$ their axes must be transformed/warped.
+Non-Affine transformations are the the category of transformations which specifically deal with this issue and will be discussed now.

-  For this, a projective transform is necessary.
-However, before that can be described, one must discuss homogeneous coordinate systems.
+  However, before that, another problem must be addressed: the chosen coordinate system.
+In Cartesian Coordinates,  operations such as a change of perspective or translation are represented by matrix _addition_.
+However, since transformations such as rotation and squeezing happen by matrix _multiplication_, the former and latter cannot be combined into a single matrix.
+To solve this problem, Homogeneous Coordinates are also introduced.

   == Homogeneous Coordinates
   Homogeneous or Projective Coordinates are coordinates that:
   + If they are multiplied by a (non-zero) _scalar_, then the resulting coordinates represent the same point.